kind·ness / kīn(d)nis / Noun:…a word or gesture with the intent of purposefully extending good to others.

 We’ve already begun to make a difference.
 Tens of thousands of kids are now learning in classrooms with inspired teachers and forming relationship with a common culture and language of kindness.

 “Let us think of education as the means of developing our greatest abilities, because in each of us there is a private hope and dream which, fulfilled, can be translated into benefit for everyone and greater strength of the nation.”
 John F. Kennedy

-Bo Whittenton, Director of School and Community Programs
+Bo Whittenton, National Director of School and Community Programs and Partnerships

-Sara “Saza” Dimmick, Artistic Director/ Be Kind Crew Director
+Sarah “Saza” Dimmick, National Director of School and Community Creative Learning/ Artistic Director/ Be Kind Crew Director

 Gary Miller, Communications Advisor